This 3-year fellowship program consists of one year of research followed by two years of clinical training.

 The Ohio State University College of Medicine Gynecologic Oncology Faculty:

 David O’Malley, MD

-Aine Clements, MD, 2nd year, from Brown University
+Aine Clements, MD, 3rd year (clinical), from Brown University

-Brent Tierney, MD, 1st year, from Creighton University
+Brent Tierney, MD, 3rd year (clinical), from Creighton University

 Recent Fellow Publications/Presentations